udovenko/js-builder/readme.markdown

 A simple PHP class you can use to compile multiple JS files into single minified build.
 Stores minified files in **cache directory** and uses **md5 checksums history** to identify further changes.

-> Since Builder uses **.jar** compilers to minify JS code, you need to have Java Runtime Envoronment running on your machine.
+> Since Builder uses **.jar** compilers to minify JS code, you need to have Java Runtime Environment running on your machine.

 Installation with Composer
 --------------------------